Table of Contents

 Eat apple or daily or drink Apple Cider Vinegar.

-Apples are very useful in treatment of kidney stones.
+Apples are very useful in the treatment of the kidney stones.

 In apple juice add dry ginger powder and drink.